BlueManCZ/swr-models/README.md

 });
 ```

-Now, you can use the `Articles` object to interact with the API from the React components:
+Use the `Articles` object to interact with the API from the React components:

 ```typescript
 // components/Article.tsx